netgen-layouts/layouts-docs/upgrades/upgrade_080_090.rst

   .. code-block:: php

       /**
-       * Returns if the provided block is dependent on a context, i.e. current request.
+       * Returns if the provided block is dependent on a context, i.e. currently displayed page.
        *
        * @param \Netgen\BlockManager\API\Values\Block\Block $block
        *